-In addition to mandatory modules, there will be several optional modules available during the course of your degree.
+In addition to mandatory modules, there will be a number of optional modules available during the course of your degree.
 Although Royal Holloway will keep changes to a minimum, new options may be offered, or existing ones may be withdrawn.
 For example, where reasonable and necessary due to unexpected events, where requirements of relevant Professional, Statutory or Regulatory Bodies (PSRBs) have changed and course requirements must change accordingly, or where changes are deemed necessary on the basis of student feedback and/or the advice of External Advisors, to enhance academic provision.
 There may be additional requirements around option selection; please contact the Department for further information.

 In year 2 you must choose options to the value of 90 credits from the list of Stage two modules offered by the Department.
+You must take 2 of your 3 options (60 credits) as Human Geography modules.